Cyberus2603/PicoArcadeCat/README.md

 #### If you have them installed in different location change PATH variables in CMakeLists.txt in line 3 and 4

-2. Build project with cmake.
+2. Build project with cmake

 3. Upload it to pico via Drag-and-Drop (.uf2 file) or openocd (.elf file)